-Follow Kentucky’s Bourbon Trail into heart of Americana
+Follow Kentucky’s Bourbon Trail into the heart of Americana

 Best of Louisville, Churchill Downs, Bardtown, Lexington

 No matter how much you love bourbon, your taste for America’s greatest spirit only grows as the smoky spirit washes over your tongue here, in Kentucky.
 This road trip adventure into bourbon’s birthplace—from Louisville to Bardstown and Lexington—means enjoying the Bluegrass State’s best food and drink, in an unforgettable setting of brick streets, winding roads, rolling mountains and horse farms.
-We travel with Multnomah Whiskey Library bartender, Josh Wilford, who introduces us to MWL friends, craft distillers and coopers who char oak barrels in historic rickhouses.
+We travel with John Wilford of Portland’s iconic Multnomah Whiskey Library; Josh will introduce us to some of the region’s top craft distillers and coopers who char oak barrels in historic rickhouses.
 There’s plenty of bourbon to taste, of course—we’ll also bet on horses at Churchill Downs, and eat in honky tonks and riverside distilleries-turned-restaurants, where southern staples are deliciously elevated.
 Then it’s right back to more of the very best bourbon—or as George Bernard Shaw called it, “liquid sunshine.”

 Every day of this bluegrass immersion is filled with exclusive, VIP access into the heart of America’s best whiskeys.
 If you love eating and drinking really well, and experiencing the artistry and tradition behind your favorite cocktails, this trip is for you.
 We’ll bond with like-minded travelers and whiskey experts, and leave with a richer understanding of Americana.
 See you in Kentucky!